nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. HustleBook shows a list of persons
+2. HustleBook shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
-4. HustleBook deletes the person
+4. HustleBook deletes the person.

     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
     * 2a1.
-HustleBook notifies user list is empty.
+HustleBook informs the user that the list is empty.

       Use case ends.

 * 3a.
-The given client name is invalid.
+Specified person does not exist on the list.
     * 3a1.
-HustleBook shows an error message.
+HustleBook informs the user that the client is not in the list.

       Use case resumes at step 2.

 * 3b.
 There are multiple clients with the same given name.
     * 3b1.
 HustleBook shows a list of clients with the same given name.
     * 3b2.
 HustleBook requests for index of the client to delete.
     * 3b3.
 User enters an index.

       Step 3b2-3b3 is repeated until a valid index is entered.